Formaleuros, Formalbitcoins, and Virtual Monies: A classification scheme of (imaginative) definitions

 \section{A classification scheme of (imaginative) definitions}

-Irrespective of the extensive amount of previous work on money we consider the design of definitions for formal money classes and categories as a research problem which still merits further attention (see Appendix \ref{Problems} for more issues).
-In preparation of that we will contemplate the notion of an imaginative definition, which indicates or specifies the role that we expect the definitions asked for to fulfill.
-Contemplating definitions of concepts has been a major objective of our work in computer science since 1998 (starting with our work on program algebra) and gradually we have developed in an informal methodology for designing definitions which is presented in this Section.
-A meta-theory of definitions may be a necessary tool needed if imaginative definitions of formalmonies are to be developed in a systematic manner.
-Here we provide of a classification of definitions with the possible definition of an operating system as a running example.
+Irrespective of the extensive amount of previous work on money we consider the design of definitions for monies and moneyages as a research problem which still merits further attention.

+In order to deal with those maters we will develop a theory of definitions which applies to the case of monies.
+In particular we will ``coin'' the concept of an {\em imaginative definition}, and we claim that imaginative definitions of monies are worth of being developed.

+Theories of definitions belong to philosophy of science and ought to be take from there in principle.
+We failed to find an account of how to give definitions that simplifies the task in the case of money and we have taken that failure as an incentive to produce a home made design of a theory of definitions.
+Before embarking on the meta-definition of definition in Section \ref{Imdefs} below we list an number of issues concerning money, al of which depend on having appropriate definitions at hand.

-We notice that M\"aki (\cite{Maki2004}) provides a (rather philosophical but explicit) meta-theory of definitions in support of a definition of money.
-As an application of his point of view M\"aki discusses the important question whether or not an entire community can be mistaken in the judgement that they are making use of money.
-This question is entirely realistic in a context of virtual money.
+We notice that M\"aki (\cite{Maki2004}) provides a rather philosophical but nevertheless explicit meta-theory of definitions in support of a definition of money.
+As an application of his point of view M\"aki discusses the important question whether or not an entire community can be mistaken in the judgement that they are making use of money.\footnote{In \cite{BergstraL2013} the case is made that the Euro might be considered a near--money rather than a money in a dual (near--)money design including besides the Euro a modified version of Bitcoin called Bitguilder.
+The rationale for the dual system being that it avoids interest payment on money, while admitting interest payment on near-monies.}